tldr-pages/tldr/pages/common/diff.md

 `diff {{-y|--side-by-side}} {{old_file}} {{new_file}}`

-- Compare files, showing the differences in [u]nified format (as used by `git diff`):
+- Compare files, showing the differences in unified format (as used by `git diff`):

 `diff {{-u|--unified}} {{old_file}} {{new_file}}`

-- Compare directories [r]ecursively (shows names for differing files/directories as well as changes made to files):
+- Compare directories recursively (shows names for differing files/directories as well as changes made to files):

 `diff {{-r|--recursive}} {{old_directory}} {{new_directory}}`